uafgeotools/vmod/README.md

-# goons_models
+# V-MOD
-Volcano geodetic models
+Volcano source model and inversion framework for geodesy